asenfter/fp-test/README.md

 All parquet files have the same columns.
-One out of it is `value` where the actual sensor values are stored.
+One out of it is the column `value` where the actual sensor values are stored.
-Because of historical reasons the dtype of `value` is object (with string values) for the year 2017 but `float` for 2018.
+All values are floats.
+But because of historical reasons the dtype of `value` is `object` (with float as string values) for the year 2017 and `float` for 2018.

-When I use fastparqet to load the data as pandas DataFrame I actually have the problem that depending on the order the files are feeded to fastparquet the app just works fine or ends in an error:
+When I use fastparqet to load the data to pandas DataFrame I actually have the problem that depending on the order the files are feeded to fastparquet the app will work or even end in an error:
  * First load float data followed by string data works
  * First load string data followed by float data ends in a TypeError

         TypeError: expected array of bytes

-To demonstrate the issue i wrote a unittest in test_fastparquet.py
+To demonstrate the issue i wrote an unittest in test_fastparquet.py

 The script `run.sh` creates a virtual environment with all required packages and executes the tests.